 Start: December 2021

-Plans are underway to develop a conceptual design and eventually open of a 4.6 hectare (11-acre) green space along the Puntledge River to the public, while preserving and restoring its riparian and wildlife habitat features.
+City staff have been working with consultants to develop a conceptual design to inform the opening of a 4.6 hectare (11-acre) green space along the Puntledge River to the public, while preserving and restoring its riparian and wildlife habitat features.

-The proposed plan includes the following key features: [PDF - 3 MB]
+The final concept plan [PDF - 9 MB] includes the following key features:

 McPhee Meadows is located on the south bank of the Puntledge River in West Courtenay around 4.1 km upstream of the Courtenay River estuary.
 The land was donated to the City of Courtenay and Nature Trust BC by the late Robert George McPhee following his passing in 2010.
 The donation was part of the Federal Ecological Gift program, and as a requirement of this program must maintain biodiversity and environmental heritage features such as rivers, riparian areas, trees, and eagle nests.